Updated: March 28, 2019

-Filing bankruptcy is a major life decision that can affect your financial and personal life for many years after filing.
-Therefore it is important to understand what Chapter 7 bankruptcy can and cannot do for you.
-If you are eligible, Chapter 7 bankruptcy can provide you with relief from most of your unsecured debts, and even your secured debts in certain cases.
+Filing for bankruptcy is a major life decision that can affect your financial and personal life for many years, and it’s important to understand what Chapter 7 can and cannot do for you.
+If you’re eligible, Chapter 7 bankruptcy can provide you with relief from most of your unsecured debts, and even your secured debts in certain cases.
 Here's a rundown of what can be discharged (wiped out) in Chapter 7 bankruptcy.

-For a list of debts that cannot be discharged in Chapter 7 bankruptcy, see Debts that Survive Chapter 7 Bankruptcy.
+For a list of debts that can’t be discharged in Chapter 7, see Debts that Survive Chapter 7 Bankruptcy.

-Most unsecured consumer debts such as medical bills, utility bills, back rent (but you still might be evicted if you aren't current on your rent), personal loans, government benefit overpayments, and credit card charges are dischargeable in Chapter 7 bankruptcy.
+Common examples of unsecured consumer debts include medical bills, utility bills, back rent, personal loans, some government benefit overpayments, and credit card charges.
+These unsecured debts are dischargeable in Chapter 7 bankruptcy.

 If you don't want or need the secured property, it can be to your advantage to let the creditor take it back.
-To do this, indicate on the "Statement of Intentions" form that you will surrender the property and make it available for the creditor to pick up.
-You don't have to deliver the property to the creditor but you must cooperate with the creditor’s repossession.
-Sometimes creditors will not bother to repossess small items because it is not worth the expense for them to pick up the item.
+You’ll do this by indicating your intent to surrender the property when you fill out your bankruptcy paperwork.
+You don't have to deliver the property to the creditor, but you must cooperate with the creditor’s repossession.
+Sometimes creditors won’t bother to repossess small items because it’s not worth the expense of picking it up.

-You may also be able to discharge a secured loan if the creditor failed to properly take a security interest in the property.
-An example would be where a car dealer forgot to place a lien on your car and the value of your car is within the exemption for motor vehicles.
-This would mean the dealer's claim is unsecured and you can keep the car as exempt property.
+If, however, the creditor failed to take a security interest in the property, you might be able to keep the property.
+An example would be if a car dealer forgot to place a lien on your car and the value of your car is within the exemption for motor vehicles.
+The dealer's claim would be unsecured, and you could keep the car as exempt property.

-In some cases, an otherwise dischargeable debt might not be discharged in Chapter 7 if you incurred it close in time to your bankruptcy filing.
+In some cases, an otherwise dischargeable debt might not be discharged in Chapter 7 if you incurred the debt soon before your bankruptcy filing.
 Here are the rules:

-Debts incurred within 90 days of your bankruptcy filing that were for the purchase of luxury goods or services owed to a single creditor in excess of $675 (as of April 2016) are presumed to be nondischargeable.
-The same goes for cash advances that accumulate to $950 or more (as of April 2016) if made within 70 days of your filing.
+Debts incurred within 90 days of your bankruptcy filing for luxury goods or services owed to a single creditor in excess of $725 (as of April 1, 2019) are presumed nondischargeable.
+The same goes for cash advances of $1,000 or more (as of April 1, 2019) if made within 70 days of your filing.